-Typically I want to see my patients in the office 10 to 12 days after surgery.
+Typically I want to see my patients in the office 10 to 12 days after surgery, with a quick appointment 4-5 days after surgery to inspect the wound.

 Medications:

 I will usually prescribe two medications for the control of your post-operative pain.
 During surgery I will often inject a painkiller, like novocaine, that will give some pain relief for several hours after surgery.
 It is important to begin to take your pain pills before this medicine wears off.